Home » 30 Minute Meals » Creamy Tuscan Chicken

 Notes

-1. If possible, take your chicken breasts out of the fridge and let them rest at room temperature for 10-15 minutes before you start cooking.
-This helps them to cook more evenly, so the inside is done just as the outside gets nice and browned.
+1. Chicken: If possible, take your chicken breasts out of the refrigerator and let them rest at room temperature for 10-15 minutes before you start cooking.
+This small step makes a surprising difference to help them cook more evenly, so the inside is done just as the outside gets nice and browned.

-2. In a pinch, you could sub 1 teaspoon garlic powder for the freshly minced cloves.
+4. Garlic: In a pinch, you could substitute 1 teaspoon of garlic powder for the freshly-minced or jarred stuff.

-4. This is a rich and very flavorful sauce, so even if serving with pasta, we find a little goes a long way, and don’t typically coat all of the pasta in sauce as you might want to with, say, a lighter marinara or the like.
+8. Sauce Yield: This is a very rich and flavorful sauce, so even if serving with pasta, we find a little goes a long way.
+If you want to fully coat servings of pasta in the sauce, consider doubling it.

 Nutrition Estimate